tuhahaha/ddbms200/README.md

 # ddbms200 in 2020

 In this repo you can find a demo for a Ditributed DatabBase Managment System.
-The repo can mainly devided into 3 part, and each one of the team is responsible to one part of the project.
+The repo can mainly devided into 3 parts, and each one of the team is responsible to one part of the project.

 The three parts are
 - metadata (Jianhong Tu)